anaskhan2573/Team8_PS4_Infinite_Locus_assessment/README.md

 # Team8_PS4_Infinite_Locus_assessment
-Student Feedback System
+🎓 Student Feedback System

 A comprehensive web application for collecting and analyzing student feedback for courses.
-This system allows students to submit ratings and comments for courses, while providing instructors with detailed analytics on course performance.
+This system allows students to submit ratings and comments, while providing instructors with detailed analytics on course performance.

 🚀 Features

 Course Management: Full CRUD operations for courses

 Feedback Submission: Students can rate courses (1-5 stars) and add comments